Deep beneath dove the roots,

 And I laid my kindness upon thee.

-Thy steed shall rot, and thou shall die.
+Thy steed shall rot, and thou shalt die.

 My leaves grow higher and more high.